Dealing with a mental health crisis or emergency

 These teams can provide urgent support to get you through your crisis.
 You will need to be referred by your GP or mental health staff in other crisis services.

 If you need immediate help, especially if you feel you might act on suicidal thoughts, or you have harmed yourself and need medical attention.

 These teams work at hospitals to help support the medical staff by evaluating your mental health needs and making referrals and recommendations about treatment.

 Helpful if you feel you need advice on what to do next.

 These services can offer extra support to get you through your crisis.

 These are helpful if you need more support than can be offered in your home, but are not eligible for hospital admission.

-You need ongoing intensive support and your needs are more than can be offered in the community.
+If you need ongoing intensive support and your needs are more than can be dealt with in the community.